 This corner features some of my fave quirky decor items, that huge tree branch I actually found on a walk on the Clifton Downs.
 I dragged it back to my car and drove it home, very carefully as the log is so long it literally touched both the windshield and boot window at the same time ha!
 I’ve wrapped it with copper wire fairy lights so it looks really pretty at night, the vintage glass demijohn is also filled with copper fairy lights.

-This mirror is a vintage window with shutters that’s been upcycled into a mirror and painted in a distressed style with Annie Sloan chalk paint, I got it in an amazing second hand shop in Wales which specialised in amazing Annie Sloan chalk paint techniques – they even teach classes.
+This mirror is a vintage window with shutters that’s been upcycled into a mirror and painted in a distressed style with Annie Sloan chalk paint.
+I did want shutters like these for the windows, and a friend of mine recommended I look at plantation shutters, so I may do that in the future.
+I got the shutters for the mirror in an amazing second-hand shop in Wales which specialized in amazing Annie Sloan chalk paint techniques – they even teach classes.

 Our dining table is just an Ikea Ingo which everyone seems to have had at one point, personally I like how rustic it looks but it would also look good painted or stained.
 We’ve got 4 mismatched dining chairs that I’ve collected over the years, I couldn’t decide whether to paint them different colours or all uniform so they’ve ended up staying as they are.
 That door leads to our bathroom by the way.